New Law Would Broaden Parameters of Hate Crimes in Pennsylvania

 How Contacting an Experienced Philadelphia Criminal Defense Attorney Can Help

 Assaults are treated seriously in Pennsylvania and carry severe penalties.
 If passed as it is currently written, the Blue Lives Matter Law has the potential to make these penalties significantly more serious.
-Having the advice of an attorney can make all the difference in the outcome of a case, so if you live in Pennsylvania and were charged with assault, please contact The Law Offices of Michael T. Van Der Veen by calling 215-546-1000 and we will help you schedule a free consultation with an experienced criminal defense lawyer.
+Having the advice of an attorney can make all the difference in the outcome of a case, so if you live in Pennsylvania and were charged with assault, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-546-1000 and we will help you schedule a free consultation with an experienced criminal defense lawyer.